subirvarma/GeneralCognitics/_posts/chapter3_indusvalley.md

 How did the civilization end?
 Historians speculate that climate change may have been responsible with two of the seven rivers drying up.
 There are signs of a sudden end in Mohenjo-Daro.
 Genetic evidence points to conquest by the invading Indo-Europeans (Y chromosome vs Mitochondrial DNA data).

-Continuation of the IVC in later history of India:
+Continuation of the IVC culture in later history of India:
 - Temple design with sacred pools
 - Gods who may have originated in the IVC: Shiva, Krishna
+- Systems of weights and measures
+- Fondness for jewelwry, bead making, bangles
--
+- Brick sizes